Bicycling for Transportation at UofL

 >> UofL finished fourth (with 135 trips) in Louisville’s first-ever FALL Bike Commuter Challenge September 16-29, 2011.
 Check out the final scoreboard.

-In an effort to improve the safety and ease of navigating campus pathways on foot, in a wheelchair, or on bicycle, UofL will use a $600,000 matching federal pedestrian transportation improvement grant to improve the quality and efficiency of outdoor lighting with LEDs and to standardized curb-cut ramps installed along Belknap campus pathways and sidewalks.
+In an effort to improve the safety and ease of navigating campus pathways on foot, in a wheelchair, or on bicycle, UofL is using a matching federal pedestrian transportation improvement grant to improve the quality and efficiency of outdoor lighting with LEDs (including in the railroad underpasses around campus), to standardize curb-cut ramps installed along Belknap campus pathways and sidewalks, and to improve crossings on campus such as W. Brandeis Ave. and University Blvd.

 - August 2019: 4th Street Viaduct Safety Improvements.
 The 4th Street viaduct bike and pedestrian safety improvement project involved replacement of the sidewalks and shallow drainage installations beneath the railroad overpass between Industry and Greek Way that separates Belknap Campus from student housing just south of campus.
 The month-long project began on Monday August 5th.